-The nightclub Mocambo opened here on January 3, 1941 with a timely Latin-American themed interior by Billy Haines and Tony Durquette and along with Ciro’s operated for the next two decades as top Hollywood nightclub.
+The nightclub Mocambo opened at 8588 Sunset on January 3, 1941 with a timely Latin-American themed interior by Billy Haines and Tony Durquette and along with Ciro’s operated for the next two decades as top Hollywood nightclub.

 On December 20, 1940, silver haired, dapper Charles Morrison, with Felix Young advertised the opening of Mocambo on December 27.
 It must have been pushed back a few days however, as gossip columns refer to the January opening date.

 While other nightspots came and went, the Mocambo just sailed along, without all the raids that characterized the operation of the Clover Club or the frequent management changes of the Trocadero.
 Drama was provided by the exotic interior decoration and the many well-publicized brawls between patrons.

 Charles Morrison continued to operate Mocambo until his death at age 57, March 22, 1957.
 His widow, Mary Morrison, took over management of the club.
 One of the first acts she booked was Frank Sinatra, who opened on April 5, 1957.
 French singer Edith Piaf opened July 19, 1957.

 Other top acts followed, including Peggy Lee, Edie Adams and Rowan & Martin, etc. But nightlife on the Strip was declining and competition with Las Vegas for talent was fierce.
 The Mocambo closed in 1959 and the building was demolished not long after.

 (1) In the semi-fictionalized but in some ways more truthful version of Francis’ book titled Call House Madam, written in 1939 and published in 1942, Francis (“Beverly Davis”) tells of trying to open “The Marseilles” club in much the same way: “I took notes from a certain thug who had a big name in Hollywood, promoting talent.
 He never paid.
 Incorporated himself.
 Left me holding the sock.”